Botfuel/botfuel-dialog/references/prompt_dialog.md

 In order to use the PromptDialog, you need to import the class and extend it to your dialog class.

-_The following example illustrate a travel dialog_
+_The following example illustrates a travel dialog:_

 ```javascript
 const { PromptDialog } = require('botfuel-dialog');